harvey-lau/read-paper/ZERO2ONE.md

 ### 2. Done

 - 2023-09-06: finished *The Intensive Reading of 2022-LibAFL: A Framework to Build Modular and Reusable Fuzzers*.
+- 2023-09-25: finished *The Extensive Reading of 2022-LibAFL: A Framework to Build Modular and Reusable Fuzzers*.

 ## 0x03 From Zero to Zero